seymores/grails-bcrypt/README.md

 Grails Simple BCrypt Plugin.
 This plugin makes it easy for you to ise bcrypt to hash your password so you don't get pawned like linkedin, etc etc. :-D

+This plugin provides a service class to generate and compare bcrypt hashes, and also a codec to generate bcrypt hash from String.

 Quick Usage
 ============